-The Riawunna Centre for Aboriginal Education in partnership with the Scholarships and Prizes Office at the University of Tasmania aspires to positive change for Aboriginal and Torres Strait Islander people, through educational experiences that build independent, resilient and confident learners, supported through shared celebrations, culture and Community.
+The Riawunna Centre for Aboriginal Education in partnership with the Scholarships and Prizes Office at the University of Tasmania endeavours to support positive change for Aboriginal and Torres Strait Islander people, through educational experiences that build independent, resilient and confident learners, supported through shared celebrations, culture and Community.

 The Riawunna wurakara to Higher Education Bursary will be sponsored by the University of Tasmania and will be part of the Springboard to Higher Education Program to encourage young Tasmanian Aboriginal students to continue with their education at the highest level.